Must be in a degree seeking program

 If you intend to enroll in undergraduate or mixed level courses, it could affect your eligibility for federal financial aid.
 As a graduate student, you must be enrolled and attend at least half-time graduate level credit hours each semester to be eligible for federal loans.

 Graduate students may find it necessary to borrow additional loan funds beyond their Stafford Loans.
-As a result of a change in federal regulations, graduate students now also have an opportunity to borrow Grad PLUS Loans.
-Graduate students may borrow up to the total estimated cost of attendance less any other financial aid/resources received.
+Graduate students have an opportunity to borrow through the Federal Graduate PLUS Loan Program.
+Graduate students in good financial aid academic standing may borrow up to the total estimated cost of attendance less any other financial aid/resources received.

-- The application for the Grad PLUS Loan is available at the Office of Student Financial Aid.
+- The application for the Graduate PLUS Loan is available at: https://studentloans.gov

-- You must pass a credit check that is conducted by your lender.
+- You must pass a credit check that is conducted by the Department of Education.

-- The interest rate for the Grad PLUS Loan is fixed at 8.5% and begins to accrue at the time of disbursement (your rate may be lower depending on the lender that you select).
+- The interest rate for the Graduate PLUS Loan is fixed at 6.84% and begins to accrue at the time of disbursement.

-- Origination fees are set by the lender that you select.
+- Origination fees are set by the Department of Education.

-- Repayment of the Grad PLUS Loan begins 60 days after the final disbursement for the loan period, unless you contact your lender to apply for a deferment.
-You must be enrolled at least half-time (six credit hours) to apply for a deferment.
+- Repayment of the Graduate PLUS Loan begins 60 days after the final disbursement for the loan period, unless you to apply to the Department of Education for a deferment.
+You must be enrolled at least half-time to apply for a deferment.

-- You will also need to complete a Grad PLUS Master Promissory Note (MPN) with your lender (this is not the same as the MPN for Stafford Loans).
+- You will also need to complete a Graduate PLUS Master Promissory Note (MPN) at: https://studentloans.gov

 Graduate students not eligible for federal financial aid may find it necessary to borrow loan funds through alternative loan sources.
 For information about alternative loans, please visit our website